benahm/ApexDataFramework/docs/advanced/QB/SELECT.md

 ### 6. Select with a sub query

-Add sub query with the method addSubQuery
+Add a sub query with the method addSubQuery

   ```apex
   QB.select_x('Name')